rendall/icebreakers/QUESTIONS.md

   * Did you ever have an imaginary friend?
 If so, what was its name?
   * Do you care about your astrological sign?
   * Do you collect anything?
-  * Do you eat rice with a spoon or a fork?
+  * Do you eat rice with a spoon, fork, chopsticks, or some other way?
   * Do you have a favorite song to listen to when you need your spirits lifted?
+  * Do you have any family traditions that you look forward to each year?
   * Do you have any hidden talents?
 What can you do?
   * Do you have any pets as in-house colleagues?
   * Do you have houseplants in your office?